Empowering Private Tutoring by Chaining Large Language Models: Overview of

-Along with reflection, reaction refers to the automatically triggered system behavior afterwards, including adjustment of course plan and teaching style, and quiz generation.
-It differs from the interaction process in that \textit{interaction} is always triggered directly by a new round of response, while \textit{reaction} is performed at the backend from time to time, subsequent to reflection process.
+\textbf{Reaction.} Along with reflection, reaction refers to the automatically triggered system behavior afterward, including adjustment of course plan and quiz generation.
+It differs from the interaction process in that \textit{interaction} is always triggered directly by a new round of response, while \textit{reaction} is performed at the backend from time to time, subsequent to the reflection process.